 WordPress is a good choice for bloggers, freelancers, or organizations that just need a simple website that's not feature-heavy.
 WordPress is excellent for individuals that want to set up a web presence and want to tinker with customizations, themes, and some plugins to create something unique.

-If you're not planning on expansion to other digital products, or are a small business that isn't going to rocket into enterprise-level success, then WordPress will probably work for you.
+If you're not planning on expansion to other digital products, then WordPress will probably work for you.

 Contentful was created to solve the problems of traditional CMSes such as WordPress.
 It was designed to be context and content agnostic from the very beginning.
 From day one, Contentful was used to create and send content to all types of digital products.
 Contentful has always been a headless CMS.
 It has never gone through substantial changes to meet the need of the market –– the very nature of Contentful means it's always ready for whatever is next.